-Note 3 - Business combination
+Note 3.
+Business combination

-Acquisition of BlackBag Technologies Inc. in 2020:
+a.
+Acquisition of BlackBag Technologies Inc.:

-On February 27, 2020, the Company completed the acquisition of 100% of the shares of BlackBag Technologies Inc. ("BlackBag"), a US computer forensic solutions company, for a total consideration of \$33,362.
+On February 27, 2020, the Company completed the acquisition of 100% of the shares of BlackBag Technologies Inc. ("BlackBag"), a US computer collection and review solutions company, for a total consideration of \$33,362.
 Out of the total consideration, \$15,362 was paid in cash at the closing and additional \$18,000 will be paid in three installments, \$6,000 each year in the first, second and third anniversary of the closing. \$13,000 out of the \$18,000 are subject to the attainment of certain employee retention and are recognized over two years as payroll expenses and are not included within the total purchase price.
 Acquisition expenses were \$1,848 during 2020 and consist of costs incurred to complete the acquisition and related integration charges.
 These charges were recorded in general and administrative expenses.

 Upon acquisition, BlackBag became a wholly owned subsidiary of the Company.
 The acquisition was accounted for as a business combination.
 The Company recorded trade name, core technology and goodwill in the amounts of \$4,000, \$3,900 and \$9,463, respectively.
 The estimated useful life of the trade name and core technology are 4 years and 7 years, respectively.
-The Company recognized \$1,289 amortization costs related to these intangible assets for the year ended December 31, 2020.
+The Company recognized \$1,289 and \$1,546 amortization costs related to these intangible assets for the year ended December 31, 2021 and December 31, 2020, respectively.